ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-16-aws-elasticbeanstalk.md

 The environment components run on platforms - the underlying OS, middleware and server software  You can not change platforms; Linux based platforms use semantic versioning and can be updated; Windows does not and can not be updated.
 A custom platform can be created using a platform.yaml file and setting the "flavor" attribute.

-[Managed platform updates](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-platform-update-managed.html#environment-platform-update-managed-window) enable minor and patch to during the weekly scheduled maintenance window.
+Opt-in to [managed platform updates](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-platform-update-managed.html#environment-platform-update-managed-window) which enable minor and patch updates during the weekly scheduled maintenance window using an immutable deployment mechanism.
 Major updates must be done manually.

 ### Docker with EB